evdmatvey/planner-backend/README.md

 ## License

-Project ecommerce-backend is distributed under the MIT license.
+Project planner-backend is distributed under the MIT license.